Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-20-weekly-reflection.md

 * * *

--   Explain the code you posted by telling us about each argument.
--   Then tell us how your code section fits into the whole.
- This code shows the cross of the United Kingdom.
-I created two
+ This code shows the cross in the middle of the United Kingdom Flag.
+I created two red rectangles and positioned them in the middle so that they intersect and create a cross.
+The first rectangle funcion created the horizontal rectangle.
+It has a widty of 600(the whole flag) and a hight of 60.
+The poitioning of this is at 300(in the middle of the flags width) and at 150(also in the middle, but of the height)

 ## Program code